 Let’s face it, the main reason tourists flock to Islay is to visit the Islay distilleries—there’s no denying this.
 The internet’s inundated with information dissecting each distillery and its scotch, identifying differences in notes and level of peatiness, etc.

 Without getting into all of the idiosyncrasies of Scottish whisky, understanding the basics and features of each distillery will go a long way toward maximizing your time during your visit.

 Think of many of these as insider tips or helpful suggestions.
 Let’s take a moment to examine the elephant in the room and then we’ll follow up with all of the other great things to do.
 Especially, the romantic ones!

 Most couples will visit for one or two days and try to squeeze in as many distillery visits as possible.
-Two nights is simply not enough time to fully enjoy the island.
+Two nights are simply not enough time to fully enjoy the island.
 You can easily spend a week on the Isle of Islay—but I digress, for now.

 Islay’s Scotch is famous for being a single malt because it’s only made using barley.
 The local peat, which when burned adds notes of smokiness, seaweed, and sea air to the whisky.
 Also, to qualify as Scotch, it must be aged for a minimum of three years, distilled in Scotland, and aged in oak barrels.

 How Many Distilleries Are on Islay?

-There are currently nine distilleries on Scotland’sWhisky Island.
+There are currently nine distilleries on Scotland’sWhisky Island, with a tenth distillery in the works.

 However, there will soon be 10 with the opening of the Farkin distillery.
 The nine distilleries are: